mondeja/mdpo/README.md

                    save=True)
 ```

-> The function `markdown_to_pofile` returns a [POFile](https://polib.readthedocs.io/en/latest/api.html#polib.POFile) instance from the library [polib](https://polib.readthedocs.io/en/latest).
-If you indicates an existent `.po` file path for `po_filepath` optional argument, the new content will be merged into that file:

-If you doesn't pass the argument `save` to `True`, you will get a new [POFile](https://polib.readthedocs.io/en/latest/api.html#polib.POFile) instance with new and old message strings merged.
+The function `markdown_to_pofile` returns a [POFile](https://polib.readthedocs.io/en/latest/api.html#polib.POFile) instance from the library [polib](https://polib.readthedocs.io/en/latest).
+If you indicates an existent `.po` file path for `po_filepath` optional argument, the new content will be merged into that file instance.
+If you pass also the argument `save` as `True`, the content will be saved in the pofile.

 Also, you can pass Markdown content as a string to extract messages from it: